RedisLabs/redislabs-docs/content/rs/installing-upgrading/upgrading.md

 {{< /warning >}}

-You run install.sh from the directory where you untarred the media just like you do for a new install.
+You run install.sh from the directory where you untarred the media just like you do for a new installation.
 The software recognizes this is an upgrade and proceeds accordingly.

 Just like for a new installation, you must sudo or be root to do the